arogozhnikov/arogozhnikov.github.io/_posts/2023-01-29-migrations.markdown

 <br />

-That's the main featurea I expect from my next db: declarative SDL with schema migrations taken by DB.
+That's the main feature I expect from my next db: declarative SDL with schema migrations taken by DB.
 I know that EdgeDB already provides such functionality, but if you know other tools that have this implemented - drop me a letter.